accurec/Funderr/README.md

 campaigns existence.

 The barebones React + ethers.js frontend that can be used to explore all dApp functions can be found here: [FunderrFrontend](https://github.com/accurec/FunderrFrontend).

+## TODO

+1) Add the image URL fields so that it is possible to have images attached to campaigns.
+Pass URLs as part of create campaign call.